gcongiu/Mercury/README.md

 Description
 -----------
-Mercury is a transparent guided I/O framework able to feed hints into the I/O stack transparently to the user.
-Users can use mercury to guide the caching behaviour of the file system, adapting it the to application's needs.
-For example, an application reading data from a file non-contiguously, that is, reads may be interleaved by gaps (seek) inevitably leading to inefficient utilization of the storage device (HDD), can benefit from Mercury that can prefetch a bigger block of sequential data from the file system into the cache and allow the application to access non-contiguous data from local main memory (this is based on the concept of data sieving).
-The user can also set POSIX hints (advice) describing the access pattern of the application for different regions of the file (e.g. disabling read-ahead for randomly accessed regions).
+Mercury is a guided I/O framework able to feed hints into the I/O stack transparently to the application.
+Through Mercury, system administrators or users can guide the caching behaviour of the file system, adapting it the to application's needs.
+For example, an application reading data from a file non-contiguously, that is, reads may be interleaved by gaps (seek) inevitably leading to inefficient utilization of the storage device (HDD), can benefit from Mercury by prefetching a bigger block of sequential data from the file system into the cache and allow the application to access non-contiguous data from local main memory (this is based on the concept of data sieving).
+Users can also set POSIX hints (advice) describing the application's access pattern for different regions of the file (e.g. disabling read-ahead for randomly accessed regions).

 Requires
 --------
 During the development phase the following libraries and environments were used: libjsoncpp-dev, libpcre++-dev, liblog4cpp5-dev, Linux 2.6 or later, g++-4.4 or later

-Installing mercury
+Installing Mercury
 ------------------

    * Run "./configure", "make", and "make install".